microsoft/vscode-hydrate/README.md

 Next, download the extension [here](https://marketplace.visualstudio.com/items?itemName=madelineliao.vscode-hydrate).
 If you do not have the [VSCode Kubernetes Extension](https://github.com/Azure/vscode-kubernetes-tools) installed, it will automatically be installed during the Hydrate extension installation.
 A window reload is required after installation.

 Navigate to the Kubernetes view by clicking the Kubernetes icon in the sidebar.
 Right-click the cluster you would like to run Hydrate on, and select `Hydrate Cluster`.
-A `component.yaml` file for the corresponding kubeconfig file will be generated in your home directory!
+You will be prompted step-by-step through selecting options for Hydrate (e.g. output file path).

 Note: all clusters displayed in the sidebar are associated with the same `kubeconfig` file.
 To test out a different kubeconfig, click the "options" icon (the three dots) in the Kubernetes extension cluster explorer and click `Set Kubeconfig` to change the current `kubeconfig` file used.
 Then, you can run Hydrate on the newly displayed clusters with the new kubeconfig.